dayseanm04/network/CCNA/Configuring-Static-NAT-Lab/task-configs/Task5-Clear-NAT-Translations.md

 # 🧹 Task 5 – Clear NAT Translations (Which Entries Remain?)

 ## 🎯 Goal
 Clear the NAT translation table on **R1**, then check which NAT entries remain.
-T

 ## Topology For Reference